tdsymonds/phone-reporting-system/README.rst

   CREATE DATABASE [dbname] WITH OWNER [username];
   ALTER USER [username] WITH SUPERUSER;

-I've then created a few SQL commands in the "create-commands.sql" file to create the simple schema which need to be executed.
+I've then created a few SQL commands in the `create-commands.sql`_. file to create the simple schema which need to be executed.

 The database can then be populated by running the python_db.py script.